top of page

 Stay in Touch

 Sign up for Kirva's email list!
-We'll be in touch once or twice a month with monthly Rosh Chodesh reflections and upcoming offerings.
+We'll be in touch once or twice a month with regular Rosh Chodesh reflections and upcoming offerings.
 Follow us on Instagram, Tiktok, and Facebook

 Thanks for submitting!